Vlad-404/travel_experiences/README.md

 - [x] Test delete experience
 - [x] Test log out
 - [x] Test sign in
+- [x] Test admin page

-While testing on various screen sizes, I noticed that close to screen size breaks, some elements don't look visually appealing.
+While testing on various screen sizes on desktop pc, I noticed that close to screen size breaks, some elements don't look visually appealing.
 For that reason, I removed certain elements you can see in wireframes.

+Also screen sizes below 350px don't look visually appealing.
+I didn't address this as screens of these sizes are rare.

+On iPad mini with Safary, I've noticed that ``edit`` button in profile page has strange colour effect, but the button itself is working fine.

 [Backt to top](#travel-experiences)